VirtualFab/ESP32-Nativity-Scene-Dimmer/README.md

 TODO: Schematics

 #### RemoteXY support
-Added RemoteXY panel to turn on/off and choose animation and brightness
+Found this wonderful Arduino library https://remotexy.com so I built the minimal GUI with RemoteXY to turn on/off the device, choose animation and LED maximum brightness.